dbpedia/dbpedia-docs/README.md

-dbpedia-tutorial
+DBpedia Documentation
 ================

 A tutorial about DBpedia and Linked Data in general

-We use the [Wiki](https://github.com/dbpedia/dbpedia-tutorial/wiki) ATM
+We use the [Wiki](https://github.com/dbpedia/dbpedia-documentation/wiki) ATM